jayqi/reprexlite/docs/docs/dos-and-donts.md

 This article discusses how to write an effective reprex.
 If you're asking for help or sharing code with someone, you will be much more likely to succeed if you have a good reprex.
 If you still need to be convinced why you should write a reprex or use reprexlite, check out the first half of ["Design Philosophy"](../design-philosophy/).

+Writing a good reprex takes thought and effort.
+A tool like reprexlite is not a magic bullet—it's meant to take care of the mechanical stuff so **you** can devote your energy towards coming up with the right content.

 Many of the key ideas in this article are borrowed from R reprex's ["Reprex do's and don'ts"](https://reprex.tidyverse.org/articles/reprex-dos-and-donts.html) and StackOverflow's ["How to create a Minimal, Reproducible Example"](https://stackoverflow.com/help/minimal-reproducible-example).

 ## Your reprexes should be...